A Streaming Online Course with Eugene Schwartz

 first time such an analysis of the curricular reform work has been attempted.
 The juggernaut

-of videos and articles is not going to subside until the new curriculum is a
+of videos and articles is not going to subside until the new curriculum is a fait accompli, and so

 it is very likely that Eugene’s course will also mark the last time anyone ventures to ask for